bobbyg603/node-typescript-express-docker-starter/README.md

 git clone https://github.com/bobbyg603/node-typescript-express-docker-starter
 ```

 Open the downloaded repo in VS Code and ensure Docker Desktop is running.
-If you've installed the Docker and Remote Containers extensions correctly you should be prompted to open the project in a Remote Container.
+If you've installed the Docker and Remote Containers extensions correctly you should be prompted to open the project in a Remote Container:

 <img width="769" alt="open in remote container" src="https://user-images.githubusercontent.com/2646053/191012971-e087ef57-2f2d-4d54-a79b-bed577669a3c.png">

-If you're not prompted to open the workspace in a Remote Container, you can also open the repo in a Remote Container via the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette)
+If you're not prompted to open the workspace in a Remote Container, you can also open the repo in a Remote Container via the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette):

 <img width="881" alt="vs code command palette" src="https://user-images.githubusercontent.com/2646053/191013677-bb8bd90d-66cc-4577-9ad0-854de75f1b27.png">

-This will leverage [Dockerfile.dev](./.devcontainer/Dockerfile.dev) to build a container and install project's dependencies with npm.
+This will leverage [Dockerfile.dev](./.devcontainer/Dockerfile.dev) to build a container and install project's dependencies with [npm](https://www.npmjs.com/).

 ### Testing